Is Setting Up an LLC Worth it? How to Set Up an LLC for Real Estate Investing

 2. File Articles of Organization

 Limited Liability Companies are set up according to state statutes.
 To find out the requirements for your specific state, you can start by going to the Secretary of State’s website or other regulatory agency for your state.
 Many states require filing documents that detail information about the company and its owners, as well as the purpose of the business.
 Texas and California both require “articles of organization” to be filed in order to operate as an LLC.
 In Texas, articles of organization may be called a “certificate of formation.”
 Other states may call this document a certificate of organization or even a “certificate of incorporation.”
 This document serves as a charter, with basic information such as the business name and address or primary location of the business.
-You may also have to include the purpose or nature of the business, the name and address of the registered agent, and the names of members, managers, or owners at the time of filing your paperwork.
+You may also have to include the purpose or nature of the business, the name and address of the registered agent, or the registered agent service, and the names of members, managers, or owners at the time of filing your paperwork.

 Once you create and file your articles of organization with your state and meet the requirements, you may be approved and registered to do business in that state.
 Registering to do business in a state is usually required before banks will approve loans or investors will consider funding.
 LLCs and many businesses formed in other states must register with each additional state where they plan to do business, according to the local laws and regulations.
 Failing to register with a state before conducting business can lead to civil penalties, taxes, and late fees, as well as restrictions which prohibit the business from conducting transactions or utilizing the state courts.